Turkish central bank makes massive rate hikes to stem lira fall

 "I would like you to know that as always, I am against a hike in interest rates today," the prime minister told reporters late on Tuesday, hours before the central bank's meeting.

 "But of course I don't have the authority to interfere with the central bank ...
-They are responsible for anything that could arise," he added, emphasising the bank's independence.
+They are responsible for anything that could arise," he added, emphasizing the bank's independence.

 The central bank had been struggling to contain the lira's precipitous slide, with investor confidence damaged by a corruption scandal shaking the government and the global impact of a cut in U.S. monetary stimulus.